-Figure 1 / List of concepts from students' notes.
+Figure 1 - Listed concepts from students' appointments

-Large lists of conceptual definitions, going from aesthetics to perceptual approaches, come into discussion, process which I try to reduce democratically, with the accordance of all people involved, cutting down all designed notions to a minimum of elements by either striking non-pertinent concepts or detecting strong similarities between them, as a kind of eidetic pensée réduite.
-Sometimes it takes more than one hour, with many crossovers and many cross-synthesis, until we have a consensual mind and until we can finally celebrate a victory, as Shakespeare wrote in Hamlet, "against a sea of troubles".
-Just arriving at this point, I risk being lapidated by potentially unhappy students after revealing them my deductive strategy: at the end of this process I patiently take a folded sheet of paper - another one - out of my pocket and, unfolding it, I show them what is printed on it: my Compositional 5-Points-Star.
+Large lists of conceptual definitions, going from aesthetics to perceptual approaches, come to discussion, which process I try to reduce, democratically with the accordance of all involved people, all designed notions to a minimum of elements by either striking non-pertinent concepts or detecting strong similarities between them, as a kind of eidetic pensée réduite.
+Sometimes it takes more than one hour, with many crossovers and cross-synthesis, until we have a consensual mind and until we can finally celebrate a victory, as Shakespeare wrote in Hamlet, "against a see of troubles".
+Just arrived at this point, I risk being lapidated by eventual unhappy students after revealing them my deductive strategy: at the end of this process I patiently take out of my pocket a folded sheet of paper - another one - and, unfolding it, show them all what is printed on it: my Compositional 5-Points-Star.

-Figure 2 / Compositional 5-Points-Star.
+Figure 2 - Compositional 5-Points-Star

 Let's have a look at each one of these elements.
-At the top of our star we deal with materials: in its Adornian conception material is everything that relates things structurally and concerns minimal musical ideas traveling through formal architectures in music, establishing - by means of identities and differences - relationships.
-Traditionally composers of instrumental music placed the emphasis on the minimal structural elements of the musical architecture, since the sound palette of the instruments predetermined the constitution of sounds.
-Paradigm of that fact is undoubtedly the work of Beethoven.
-If we consider for instance the beginning of Diabelli's theme as taken by him for his monumental Diabelli Variations (Veränderungen= rather Transformations) op.
-120 and listen carefully to its very first motive, which will be repeated once in this passage...
+At the top of our star we deal with materials: in its adornian conception the material is everything that relates things structurally and concerns minimal musical ideas traveling through formal architectures in music and establishing, by means of identities and differences, relationships.
+Traditionally the accent of the composer, when writing instrumental music, was on the minimal structural elements of the musical architecture, since the sound palette of the instruments predetermined the constitution of sounds.
+Paradigm of that fact is undoubtedly Beethoven's works.
+If we consider for instance the beginning of Diabelli's theme as taken by him for his monumental Transformations (Veränderungen) op.
+120 and listen carefully to its very first motive, which will be repeated once in this passage, or, as if submitting it to a time-stretching procedure, contaminates and expands it in another one.

-Figure 3 / Diabelli's theme (first part) of Beethoven's Variations op.
-120 with its first motive.

-...we note without any trouble how Beethoven contaminates a whole variation...
+Figure 3 - Diabelli's theme of Beethoven's Transformations op.
+120 with its first motive we note without any trouble how Beethoven contaminates a whole variation

-Figure 4 / Variation IX (first part) of Beethoven's Variations op.
-120.
+Figure 4 - Variation IX of Beethoven's Transformations op.
+120